 David says, “When you violate the holiness of God, you are violating an eternal holy standard and therefore the punishment is just.”

 What was the first supposed “eternal holy standard” that man violated?
 Do you remember?
 The first commandment of God to man was to not eat of the fruit of the tree of the knowledge of good and evil.
-MAN ATE AN APPLE!
-This is what David considers to be worthy and just for God to punish humanity for all eternity in the fires of hell… EATING A FRIGGING APPLE… David doesn’t mention that it was God that first made man FLESH and with the flesh comes all of the lust thereof.
+MAN ATE A PIECE OF FRUIT!
+This is what David considers to be worthy and just for God to punish humanity for all eternity in the fires of hell… EATING A FRIGGING PIECE OF FRUIT… David doesn’t mention that it was God that first made man FLESH and with the flesh comes all of the lust thereof.
 God created the garden and put the tree of the knowledge of good and evil IN THE MIDDLE of the garden.
-Then, God put a deceiving serpent in the garden to deceive man.
-If not disobeying God was God’s intent, then God sure set that stage for man to fail.
+Then, God put a lying deceiving serpent in the garden to help him out I guess (sarcasm).
+If God’s initial intent was for man to be obedient, then God sure set that stage for man to fail.
 The problem here is that David nor does Christianity understand God’s plan.
 They liken God to a stupid failure in His creation of man but rest assured that God isn’t stupid and He is also not a failure.
 Man is stupid and man fails all the time.
-David is stupid and he has also failed.

 David says, “The only reason that we are offended by the thought of hell is because we are not offended enough by sin.
 I don’t think we really grasp the depths of depravity that is the nature of sin.
 I don’t think we truly grasp how horrific and how atrocious our rebellion against God is.”